Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Summary/description:

-- This service request new files (i.e., messages) from one or more FileResponders running in DMZ.
-The received information is placed into an AMQP queue to be imported by the Mesh AMQP Relay.
+- This service requests new files (i.e., messages) from one or more FileResponders running in DMZ.
+The received information is placed in an AMQP queue to be imported by the Mesh AMQP Relay.
 A confirmation signal is sent back upon completion.

 Output: